EDITORIAL COMPARISON · 1 VS 1

 Winner: Big Green Egg Large

-The BGE's NASA-patent ceramic holds across four back-to-back pizzas; the Monolith is good but the Pro 2.0 enameled ceramic gives a bit sooner.
+The BGE's ceramic — derived from space-program materials, per the brand — holds across four back-to-back pizzas; the Monolith is good but the Pro 2.0 enameled ceramic gives a bit sooner.

 For big families or parties